-Five pillars of Islam: these are the foundations of the Islamic religion that Muslims are required to fulfill
+Five pillars of Islam: these are the foundations of the Islamic religion that Muslims are required to fulfill lhsan - the highest pinnacle of faith achieved through focused attention on God.

 Hadith (plural ahadith): a saying or reported action of the Prophet Muhammad.
-Alongside the Qur'an, Hadith can be one of the sources of Islamic teachings that Muslims may look to for evidence of what is permissible in Islam or recommended behavioiur.
+Alongside the Qur'an, Hadith can be one of the sources of Islamic teachings that Muslims may look to for evidence of what is permissible in Islam or recommended behaviour.